alvintpham/AirBnb-Listings-Analysis/README.md

 # Paris Airbnb Listings Analysis

 ## Project Overview
-Analyzed a large-scale Airbnb listings dataset with a focus on Paris using Python to uncover pricing trends, neighbourhood demand, accommodation insights, and host growth patterns over time across 270,000+ records.
+Analyzed 270,000+ Airbnb listings with a focus on Paris using Python to uncover pricing trends, neighbourhood demand, accommodation insights, and host growth patterns over time.

 ## Objectives
-1. Profile and QA the data — Validate data quality, handle encoding issues, convert data types, and identify missing values
+1. Profile and QA the Data — Validate data quality, handle encoding issues, convert data types, and identify missing values
-2. Prepare for Visualization — Filter, aggregate, and reshape the data for meaningful analysis
+2. Prepare for Visualization — Filter, aggregate, and reshape data for meaningful analysis using Pandas
-3. Visualize and Summarize Findings — Create charts to communicate insights around pricing, accommodation, and host trends over time
+3. Visualize and Summarize Findings — Create charts to communicate pricing, accommodation, and host trends over time

 ## Skills Demonstrated
-- Data cleaning and encoding handling using Pandas read_csv
+- Data cleaning, encoding handling, and QA using Pandas
-- DateTime conversion and time series resampling using resample
+- DateTime conversion and time series resampling
 - Data filtering and aggregation using groupby, agg, and query
-- Multi-condition filtering and column selection using loc
+- Column selection and value updates using loc
 - Data visualization using Matplotlib and Seaborn
-- Exploratory data analysis and QA on large scale datasets
 - Dual axis chart creation for comparative time series analysis
+- Exploratory data analysis on large scale datasets

 ## Key Findings
-- Paris Airbnb prices were highest in the platform's early years when host supply was limited, averaging significantly higher rates than in later years
+- Paris Airbnb prices were highest in early years when host supply was limited, reflecting a low supply high demand market
-- As host volume increased throughout the years, increased market competition drove average nightly prices down
+- Increased host volume over the years drove average nightly prices down due to greater market competition
-- Both new host registrations and average prices declined sharply during the COVID-19 period, consistent with the broader impact of the pandemic on the short term rental market
+- Both new host registrations and average prices declined sharply during COVID-19, consistent with pandemic impacts on short term rental markets
-- Central Paris neighbourhoods command the highest average nightly prices among all neighbourhoods analyzed
+- Central Paris neighbourhoods command the highest average nightly prices among all areas analyzed
 - Larger accommodations consistently correlate with higher nightly rates, suggesting group travel is a strong market segment

 ## Recommendations
-- Hosts looking to maximize revenue should target central Paris neighbourhoods which command the highest average nightly prices
+- Hosts targeting maximum revenue should focus on central Paris neighbourhoods which command the highest nightly prices
-- Larger accommodations consistently yield higher nightly rates, suggesting group travel is a strong and profitable market opportunity
+- Larger accommodations yield higher nightly rates, making group travel a strong and profitable market opportunity
-- New hosts entering the market post-COVID face less competition as host growth has stabilized since its 2010 peak, presenting a favorable entry opportunity
+- New hosts entering post-COVID face less competition as host growth has stabilized since its 2010 peak

 ## Tools & Technologies
 - Python